binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 [`ScopedMutable`](src/main/kotlin/x/domainpersistencemodeling/ScopedMutable.kt),
 which provides three methods:

-* `update(block)`, running the mutations of `block` against a mutable version of the domain object, and returning an updated and immutable domain object
+* `ScopedMutable.update(block)`, running the mutations of `block` against a mutable version of the domain object, and returning an updated and immutable domain object

 In the method, the return is the result of the block.